Dwarf Fortress: Reception

 The lack of graphics, poor interface and controls were seen as the reasons for the game's difficulty.
-However, the reviewers also noted most of it having a role in gameplay and the argument that the text-based graphics forces players to use their own imagination, making it more engaging.
+However, the reviewers also noted most of it having a role in gameplay and the argument that the ASCII graphics forces players to use their own imagination, making it more engaging.
 Weiner wrote, "[the game] may not look real, but once you're hooked, it feels vast, enveloping, alive.
 A micro-manager's dream, the game gleefully blurs the distinction between painstaking labor and creative thrill."
 Quintin Smith from Rock, Paper, Shotgun said, "The interface has a tough job to do, bless it, but getting it to do what you want is like teaching a beetle to cook."
 Ars Technica's Casey Johnston highlighted the difficulty in performing basic actions and felt that tinkering or experimenting ended up being unproductive; she compared it to "trying to build a skyscraper by banging two rocks together".
 She pointed out the lack of in-game tutorial and said how players can learn by themselves in other games, which are also open-ended or have intuitive mechanics, but in Dwarf Fortress, there is no autonomy "even after hours" of gameplay.

 The editors of Computer Games Magazine presented Dwarf Fortress with their 2006 "Best Free Game" award.

+In 2016, Dwarf Fortress was ranked as #1 in "The 50 best free PC games" list by PC Gamer.
+In February 2019, PC Gamer listed Dwarf Fortress as one of the best open world games.

-In 2020, Rock, Paper, Shotgun rated Dwarf Fortress the third best management game on the PC.
-In 2023, Dwarf Fortress won "Strategy/Simulation Game of the Year" at the D.I.C.E.
+In 2015, Rock Paper Shotgun ranked Dwarf Fortress 7th on its The 50 Best Free Games On PC list.
+In 2020, Rock Paper Shotgun rated Dwarf Fortress the third best management game on the PC.

+In 2023, the Academy of Interactive Arts & Sciences awarded Dwarf Fortress with "Strategy/Simulation Game of the Year" at the 26th Annual D.I.C.E.
 Awards.

-Dwarf Fortress currently has "universal acclaim" on Metacritic, with a score of 93 out of a 100, from 9 reviews.
+Dwarf Fortress currently has "universal acclaim" on Metacritic, with a score of 93 out of a 100, from 12 reviews.
 The Steam release sold 160,000 copies within 24 hours of release, and 300,000 copies within its first week.
-By the end of 2022, they had generated over half a million sales.
+By the end of 2022, they had generated over half a million sales, and over 600,000 copies had been sold by March 2023.
+Within its first year, Dwarf Fortress sold a total of over 800,000 copies.
+As of April 2025, Dwarf Fortress has surpassed 1 million copies sold on Steam.